 where the average $\langle\cdot\rangle_t$ is over two copies $\sigma$ and $\sigma'$ with Hamiltonian $H_t$, and the expectation is the average over the random couplings.
 We get therefore

-showing that the free energy is decreasing with $N$, and hence, since it is bounded from below, it has a limit for $N\to\infty$.
-If we now introduce replicas to average the free-energy over the disorder, it is simple to see that we obtain precisely the mode locking free-energy Eq.~\ref{eq:int1} with $z=\beta^2 Nt/2$.
+Introducing replicas to average the free energy over the disorder, we obtain precisely the mode-locking free energy, Eq.~\ref{eq:int1}, with $z=\beta^2 Nt/2$.

-Now, if we can control the behaviour of $D(t,N)$ for large $N$ for all values of $t$, we have access to the finite volume corrections.
+Now, if we can control the behavior of $D(t,N)$ for large $N$ for all values of $t$, we have access to the finite volume corrections.
 The existence of the free energy in the thermodynamic limit implies that $D(t,N)$ tends to zero for $N\to \infty$ and fixed $t>0$, while for $t=0$, due to independence, one has $D(0,N)\to 2\mathbb{E}( \langle q^2\rangle)$.

 This is a manifestation of the synchronization (or overlap locking) mechanism, first identified as a crucial feature of the Replica Symmetry Breaking (RSB) phase of spin glasses in Ref.~\cite{franz1992ultrametricity} and later rigorously proven by Panchenko \cite{panchenko2015free}.
 As soon as the two subsystems are coupled ($t>0$), in the $N\to\infty$ limit, the overlaps in the two subsystems are locked, i.e., for any pair of states $\alpha$ and $\beta$ of the compound system $q_{\alpha\beta}^{L}=q_{\alpha\beta}^{R}$ and $P(q^{L}, q^{R})=\delta(q^{L}-q^{R})P(q^{L})$.
-The finite volume free-energy corrections are related, therefore, to the differences between the overlaps in the coupled subsystems.
-Indeed, if we now insert Eq.~\ref{eq:main} in the Guerra-Toninelli expression, we recover Eq.~\ref{eq:due} with an exponent $3/4$.
+The finite-volume free energy corrections are related to differences in overlaps between the coupled subsystems.
+If we now insert Eq.~\ref{eq:main} in the Guerra-Toninelli expression, we recover Eq.~\ref{eq:due} with an exponent $3/4$.

-To check this prediction, we have measured the energy of mean-field spin glass models defined on random regular graphs of $N$ vertices and fixed degree 4.
-The exponent should be the same in all the mean-field models, and a fixed coordination model can be simulated much more efficiently.
-Thanks to the use of Parallel Tempering algorithms and multispin coding techniques, we can thermalize systems of size up to $N=8192$ well within the low-temperature spin-glass phase (down to $T=T_c/2$).
+To test this prediction, we have measured the energy of mean-field spin-glass models defined on random regular graphs with $N$ vertices and fixed degree 4.
+The $\omega$ exponent should be the same as in the SK model, as far as the structure of the tree of states should be the same \cite{panchenko2015hierarchical,panchenko2016structure}, but a sparse model can be simulated much more efficiently.
+We can thermalize systems of size up to $N=8192$ well within the low-temperature spin-glass phase (down to $T=T_c/2$).
 We simulate a huge number of samples (130k for $N=512$, 400k for $N=1024$, 700k for $N=2048$, 200k for $N=4096$, 51k for $N=8192$) to obtain a relative uncertainty on the mean intensive energy $e(N)$ of a few parts in a million, much smaller than in previous computations.
 We interpolate data with the law